oamg/leapp-repository/docs/source/tutorials/howto-first-actor-upgrade.md

 - **What ``Model``s do I need to create?**

     Models are the primary means by which actors communicate and exchange information.
-Refer to [How to Create Models](TODO) for guidance.
+Refer to {external:doc}`tutorials/messaging` for guidance.

 - **Which actors will my actor interact with?**

 - **Which phase should my actor belong to?**

-    Refer to the [Phases Overview](TODO) for details on phase organization.
+    Refer to the {doc}`/upgrade-architecture-and-workflow/phases-overview` for details on phase organization.

 ## Where to Place Your Actors